bradleyjkemp/grpc-tools/README.md

 # JSON will be logged to STDOUT and any info or warning messages will be logged to STDERR
 ```

 Many applications expect to talk to a gRPC server over TLS.
 For this you need to use the `--key` and `--cert` flags to point `grpc-dump` to certificates valid for the domains your application connects to.

-The recommended way to generate these files is via the excellent [`mkcert`](https://github.com/FiloSottile/mkcert) tool:
+The recommended way to generate these files is via the excellent [`mkcert`](https://github.com/FiloSottile/mkcert) tool. `grpc-dump` will automatically use any `mkcert` generated certificates in the current directory.
 ```bash
 # Configure your system to trust mkcert certificates
 mkcert -install